ds4se/chapters/miryungkim/datascientists.md

 It is important for data scientists to triangulate multiple data resources to increase the confidence in their analysis results.

-## Speak Plainly to Give Results Business Value
+## Step 4.
+Speak Plainly to Give Results Business Value
 Many data scientists emphasized the need to explain findings in simple terms to non-experts.
 Talking to non-experts also required the development of intuitive measurements.
 Data scientists need to “translate” findings into business values such as dollars saved, customer calls prevented, and number of days that a product can be shipped early.
 Reporting precision, recall, and ROC curves, while convenient for the data scientists, is of less importance when presenting findings to analytics consumers.

 Some data scientists argued that producing fancy results is bad, because fancy requires them to be there to explain in order for the person reading the results to figure out what’s going on.
 So, it is better to produce easy-to-understand results than statistically valid yet complex results.

-## Go the Last Mile – Operationalizing Predictive Models
+## Step 5.
+Go the Last Mile – Operationalizing Predictive Models
 A strategy that we noticed in several interviews was the willingness to go the last mile to actively contribute to the operationalization of predictive models.

 "They accepted (the model) and they understood all the results and they were very excited about it.
 Then, there’s a phase that comes in where the actual model has to go into production. ...
 You really need to have somebody who is confident enough to take this from a dev side of things."